From orbital magnetism to bulk-edge correspondence: Introduction and main results

 Here $\tilde \chi_L(x)$ is a suitable regularisation of the characteristic function of the strip $[0,1]\times [0,L]$ to be discussed below and $\iu [H_{\omega,b }^E,X_1 ]$ is the velocity operator for the edge Hamiltonian in the $x_1$-direction.
 Also, in \eqref{MainEquation} the expectation over disorder can be replaced by a spatial average almost surely:

 where $\tilde \chi_{L,M}$ is supported on the strip $[0,M]\times [0,L]$.

-Formula~\eqref{MainEquation} expresses a new and very general bulk-edge correspondence that holds irrespective of the presence of a gap or mobility gap in the bulk spectrum.
-While we will discuss the physical implications of equation~\eqref{MainEquation} in detail in Section \ref{sec:physics}, let us mention that for $F(x)=-T \ln \big (1+ \e^{-(x-\mu)/T}\big )$, with chemical potential $\mu\in\R$ and temperature $T>0$, equation~\eqref{MainEquation} states that the grandcanonical bulk magnetization $m^B(b,T,\mu)$ equals the total edge charge-current $I_1^E(b,T,\mu)$ flowing along the cut, i.e.
+While we will discuss the physical implications of equation~\eqref{MainEquation} in detail in Section \ref{sec:physics}, let us mention that for $F(x)=-T \ln \big (1+ \e^{-(x-\mu)/T}\big )$, with chemical potential $\mu\in\R$ and temperature $T>0$, equation~\eqref{MainEquation} states that the grandcanonical bulk magnetization $m^B(b,T,\mu)$, namely the left-hand side of equation~\eqref{MainEquation} (see also \eqref{eq:bulkM}) equals the total edge charge-current $I_1^E(b,T,\mu)$ flowing along the edge, that is the right-hand side of equation \eqref{MainEquation} (see also \eqref{eq:TotalCurrent}), i.e.

-Under the further assumption that $\mu$ lies in an almost-sure spectral gap of the bulk Hamiltonian, by taking the limit $T\to 0$ we obtain the equality of the transverse zero-temperature bulk conductivity $\sigma_{12}(b,T=0,\mu)$ and the edge zero-temperature conductance $\sigma_{\mathrm{E}}(b,T=0,\mu)$, i.e.
+Under the further assumption that $\mu$ lies in an almost sure spectral gap of the bulk Hamiltonian, by taking the limit $T\to 0$ we obtain the equality of the transverse zero-temperature bulk conductivity $\sigma_{12}(b,T=0,\mu)$ and the edge zero-temperature conductance $\sigma_{\mathrm{E}}(b,T=0,\mu)$, i.e.

 As a by-product of our main result, in Appendix \ref{appendix:Kubo} we extend for the pure Landau-Hamiltonian the bulk-edge correspondence of transport coefficients also to the case of positive temperatures.
 In Section \ref{sec:physicsT} we discuss how to possibly extend this result to more general settings.
+Furthermore, in Appendix \ref{subsec:Discrete} we briefly sketch how to apply our strategy to tight-binding models, using both position operators and switch functions.

 Regarding the development of new mathematical techniques, we extend for the first time the gauge covariant magnetic perturbation theory \cite{CorneanNenciu1998, Nenciu02, CorneanNenciu09, Cornean10} to non-relativistic magnetic Schr\"odinger operators defined on infinite domains with boundary.